Thought for November

 You are welcome to join us!
 Rev Dr Anne Heading, Vicar.

-The Parish Newsletter for June 2025 has been published and can be accessed here
+The Parish Newsletter for November 2025 has been published and can be accessed here

 The Book of Psalms can be a great source of comfort and inspiration; Psalms 16 - Preserve me, O God, 23 – The Lord is my Shepherd - and 121 – I will lift up mine eyes to the hills – are commended.